ONSdigital/dp-renderer/LOCALISATION.md

 ## Template usage

-The `Localisation` model has a `Localise` method that takes care of choice between rendering the `LocaleKey` or `Text` for you.
+The `Localisation` model has a `FuncLocalise` method that takes care of choice between rendering the `LocaleKey` or `Text` for you.

 Continuing the `Button` example, this component's template might